GEO4432 – The Surface Energy Balance in Cold Environments

-Lectures: 2hrs/week.
+Lectures: 2 hours per week.
 Programming lab/seminar: 4hrs/week with discussions and presentations from the students.
-One project report based on a computer programming project and one student presentation counts towards the final grade.
+One project report based on a computer programming project and one student presentation count towards the final grade.

 A 3 days compulsory field course to Finse.
 A field report from the field course has to be written and approved in order to sit the final written examination.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.